SovereignCloudStack/standards/Standards/scs-0303-v1-standard-roles.md

 If deploying custom `policy.yaml` files for individual OpenStack services, the CSP must adhere to the following rules:

-- the default OpenStack roles (`admin`, `member`, `reader`) MUST NOT be changed regarding their permissions
+- the default OpenStack roles (`admin`, `manager`, `member`, `reader`) MUST NOT be changed regarding their permissions
-- for custom permission sets a new role MUST be added and the name of the role MUST NOT match with any of the existing default role defined by OpenStack (`admin`, `member`, `reader` etc.) or the name `domain-manager`
+- for custom permission sets a new role MUST be added and the name of the role MUST NOT match with any of the existing default role defined by OpenStack (`admin`, `manager`, `member`, `reader` etc.) or the name `domain-manager`
 - in case of Keystone, a `domain-manager` role MAY be added; in this case its definition MUST adhere to the Domain Manager SCS standard
-- if at any point in time the OpenStack release is upgraded, the CSP MUST make sure that all custom policy overrides which affect the default roles (`admin`, `member`, `reader` etc.) in the `policy.yaml` files are up-to-date and do not deviate from the defaults of the target OpenStack release
+- if at any point in time the OpenStack release is upgraded, the CSP MUST make sure that all custom policy overrides which affect the default roles (`admin`, `manager`, `member`, `reader` etc.) in the `policy.yaml` files are up-to-date and do not deviate from the defaults of the target OpenStack release

 Adhering to these rules ensures a consistent and secure set of roles and permission sets a customer can expect across SCS-compliant infrastructures.